 When a group of people wants to publish an article or a paper together, the members choose one of them to be the corresponding author.
 The term “corresponding” here refers to the person who is in charge of all correspondence and communication between the group of authors and the periodical.
 He or she is usually the one who submits the paper to the journal or magazine directly, often only providing his or her own contact information and not the names of the other authors.
 The corresponding author is the only person with whom the publication has direct communication once this contact is established.

-Multiple authors can’t slow down the review and publication process using a corresponding author.
+Multiple authors can’t slow down the review and publication process by using a corresponding author.
 Any questions or comments the publication may have about the submitted work can be directed to one author, who can then confer with the other authors and provide a unified, authoritative response.
-Any drafts and changes sent the publisher are usually reviewed the corresponding author.
+Any drafts and changes sent by the publisher are usually reviewed by the corresponding author.
 This is why choosing an author to act as a group’s voice is critical, because any errors or incorrect changes that make it to print are the author’s responsibility.